JSJ decompositions and polytopes for two-generator one-relator groups: Introduction

-For example, algorithms of Barrett \cite{Barrett2018Computing}, Dahmani--Groves \cite{Dahmani2008ToralIso}, Dahmani--Guirardel \cite{dahmani2011isomorphism}, and Dahmani--Touikan \cite{Dahmani2019Deciding} work in very general settings, but when applied to hyperbolic groups they each have no recursive bound on their time complexity.
+For example, algorithms of Barrett \cite{Barrett2018Computing}, Dahmani--Groves \cite{Dahmani2008ToralIso}, Dahmani--Guirardel \cite{dahmani2011isomorphism}, and Dahmani--Touikan \cite{Dahmani2019Deciding} work in very general settings, but each of them when applied to hyperbolic groups has no recursive bound on its time complexity.
 For the algorithms of Barrett, Dahmani--Groves, and Dahmani--Guirardel, this is because they require computation of the hyperbolicity constant $\delta$, and there is no recursive bound on the time complexity for computing $\delta$ (as hyperbolicity is undecidable).
 The algorithm of Dahmani--Touikan requires a solution to the word problem, but all known general solutions for hyperbolic groups require preprocessing for which there is no recursive bound on the time complexity (for example, computing an automatic structure or Dehn presentation).
-Even if we assume an oracle gives us $\delta$, these algorithms each proceed by {detecting} a splitting and then searching blindly through all presentations of the given group to find some presentation which realises the detected splitting, and this procedure clearly has an awful time complexity.
-So far as the authors are aware, the only algorithm which computes the JSJ decompositions for a class of hyperbolic groups and which has a known (reasonable) bound on its time complexity is due to Suraj Krishna \cite{SurajKrishna2020Immersed}, but here the computed bound is doubly exponential and is not in general applicable to one-relator groups.
+Even if we assume an oracle gives us $\delta$, these algorithms are brute force algorithms, with each proceeding by {detecting} a splitting and then searching blindly through all presentations of the given group to find some presentation which realises the detected splitting; this procedure clearly has an awful time complexity.
+As far as the authors are aware, the only algorithm which computes the JSJ decompositions for a class of hyperbolic groups and which has a known (reasonable) bound on its time complexity is due to Suraj Krishna \cite{SurajKrishna2020Immersed}, but here the computed bound is doubly exponential and is not in general applicable to one-relator groups.

-Theorems \ref{thm:flexibilityHyperbolic} and \ref{thm:flexibilityWithTorsion} can be applied to give fast algorithms for both detecting and computing \Z{}-JSJ decompositions in our setting.
-Firstly, there is a quadratic-time algorithm to find the \Z{}-JSJ decomposition of a given group (essentially, the algorithm is to compute all of the shortest possible element of the $\aut(F(a, b))$-orbit of the relator $R$).
+Theorems \ref{thm:flexibilityHyperbolic} and \ref{thm:flexibilityWithTorsion} can be applied to give fast algorithms for both detecting and computing \ZC{}-JSJ decompositions in our setting.
+Firstly, there is a quadratic-time algorithm to find the \ZC{}-JSJ decomposition of a given group (essentially, the algorithm is to compute all of the shortest possible elements of the $\aut(F(a, b))$-orbit of the relator $R$).

-\begin{corolletter}[Corollary \ref{corol:JSJcompBODYVERSION}] There exists an algorithm with input a presentation $\mathcal{P}=\langle a, b\mid R\rangle$ of a group $G$ from Theorem \ref{thm:flexibilityHyperbolic} or \ref{thm:flexibilityWithTorsion}, and with output the \Z{}-JSJ decomposition of $G$.
+\begin{corolletter}[Corollary \ref{corol:JSJcompBODYVERSION}] There exists an algorithm with input a presentation $\mathcal{P}=\langle a, b\mid R\rangle$ of a group $G$ from Theorem \ref{thm:flexibilityHyperbolic} or \ref{thm:flexibilityWithTorsion}, and with output the \ZC{}-JSJ decomposition of $G$.

 This algorithm terminates in $O(|R|^2)$-steps. \end{corolletter}